LimeChain/eoslime/Readme.md

     }
 ```
 // Todo: add link to default account

 **Important !
 Only local network comes with preset `provider's default account`.
-If you connect to another network you should set provider's default account mannually**
+If you connect to another network you should set provider's default account manually**
 ##### Initialization on supported network
 ```javascript
 const eoslime = require('eoslime').init('jungle');